-4.17.4 Failure of persons in motorized vehicles or on bicycles, skateboards, roller blades and/or scooters to yield the right of way to pedestrians or abide by any traffic laws is prohibited.
+Failure of persons in motorized vehicles or on bicycles, skateboards, roller blades and/or scooters to yield the right of way to pedestrians or abide by any traffic laws is prohibited.

-Parking Regulations, as Governed by the Parking Enforcement Office:

-4.17.5 Falsifying registration information, reproducing, defacing, forging, altering, obscuring or transferring a permit is prohibited.
+Falsifying registration information, reproducing, defacing, forging, altering, obscuring or transferring a permit is prohibited.
 Retaining and using a found permit also is prohibited.
 Parking permit theft may be processed under this code in place of or in addition to filing of criminal charges for theft of services.
 Upon completion of investigations by university police and the NDSU Parking Office, sanctions and/or fines may be administered.
 Only the NDSU Parking Office is authorized to re-sell permits.

-4.18 Unauthorized Entry/Use of Facilities
+3.35 Unauthorized Entry/Use of Facilities